iSohaibKhan/registrationForm/README.md

 # User Registration Form
-<p>A custom shortcode plugin to create a user registration form for WordPress, it is compatible with all the page builders i-e, Elementor, Divi, WP Bakery, Gutenberg, Bold Builder, Beaver Builder, etc.</p>
+<p>A custom shortcode plugin to create a user registration form for WordPress, it is compatible with all the page builders i-e, Elementor, Divi Builder, WP Bakery, Gutenberg, Bold Builder, Beaver Builder, etc.</p>
 <h2>How to use?</h2>
 <ul>
   <li>Download the zip file from my repository named as <b>registration-form.zip</b>.</li>